dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 * **[StructuredKafkaWordCount.cs](StructuredKafkaWordCount.cs)** - word count on data streamed from Kafka
 * **[StructuredNetworkWordCountUDF.cs](StructuredNetworkWordCountUDF.cs)** - word count sample demonstrating power of UDFs + stream processing

+While the steps below apply to most stream processing apps, some of the specific code snippets or submission instructions pertain specifically to the [StructuredNetworkWordCountUDF.cs](StructuredNetworkWordCountUDF.cs) example.

 ### 1. Create a Spark Session

 In any Spark application, we need to establish a new `SparkSession`, which is the entry point to programming Spark with the Dataset and DataFrame API.